The ECHO Latin America/Caribbean Impact Team exists to:

 47 million people in the region suffer from hunger and malnutrition, mainly women and children.

-Access ECHO Central America/Caribbean Resources:
+Access ECHO Latin America/Caribbean Resources:

-- Central America & Caribbean Networking Group
+- Latin America and Caribbean Networking Group

 - Haiti Networking Group